FreshSupaSulley/weeve/README.md

    java -jar weeve.jar
    ```
    weeve will read the *tokens.json* file in the working directory and use it to run your bot.
 Allow a few minutes before restarting Discord for the slash commands to appear.

+# Link with Google
+When you try to play a track for the first time after startup, weeve will ask you to link a Google account.
+Paste the generated code into the Google login link it provides and you're good to go.

+> [!NOTE]
+> weeve uses Lavalink's [YouTube Plugin](https://github.com/lavalink-devs/youtube-source?tab=readme-ov-file#using-oauth-tokens) to load YouTube tracks, and it requires the client to link a Google account to be able to access YouTube's API.

+> [!WARNING]
+> I **strongly recommend** you use a burner account to link with Google.
+Although unlikely, your bot may get flagged and you risk getting your Google account banned.
+Visit [YouTube Plugin](https://github.com/lavalink-devs/youtube-source?tab=readme-ov-file#using-oauth-tokens) for details.

 # Commands
 | Name | Description |